Countries With The Least Crypto Tax

 Another thing to keep in mind is that profits from investments held for less than a year are considered short-term capital gains, while investments held for over a year and sold afterward are considered long-term capital gains, and your investment income will be taxed as such.
 If that didn't sound complicated enough, the IRS sees crypto trading as an exchange of properties.

 Once we add volatility into the equation, crypto transactions such as paying with your digital assets become a mess.
-The price of your digital assets when you acquire it will most likely differ from the price of the same asset during various crypto transactions.
+Most likely, the price of your digital assets when you buy them will be different from the price of the same asset when you sell it or buy it from someone else.
 Therefore, paying taxes turns into a huge mess.

-By changing your residence status to a country with tax exempt capital gains, you should be able to avoid the entire charade, and more importantly, keep your gains all to yourself.
-Here are your choices of crypto tax free countries.
+By changing your residence status to a country with tax-exempt capital gains, you should be able to avoid the entire charade and, more importantly, keep your gains all to yourself.
+Here are your options for cryptocurrency-tax-free countries.

 Best Crypto Tax Havens